 The Warren Township Anorthosite Project is a mineral development opportunity located near the Village of Foleyet, 100 kilometres west of Timmins, Ontario.
 The project consists of a mining lease totalling 688 hectares (1,699 acres) that includes an aggregate permit over the historical quarry site and which is 100% owned by the Company.
-The lease covers a portion of the Shawmere Anorthosite Complex hosting a large historic resource (not prepared in accordance with NI 43-101) of a high purity calcium feldspar.
-There has also been demand for small quantities of the crushed anorthosite rock for use as a "lunar simulant" due to its mineralogical similarity with dust on the surface of the moon.
-The Company is now in conversation with a potential investing partner.
+The lease covers a portion of the Shawmere Anorthosite Complex hosting a historic resource (not prepared in accordance with NI 43-101) of a high purity calcium feldspar.
+The calcium feldspar product is used in the manufacture of reinforcing glass fibre and other industrial products, such as mineral fillers.